The difference between chlorophyll and chloroplast is due to the following factors:

 Definition of Chlorophyll

-Chlorophyll can define as the primary pigments produced by the plants that direct the process of photosynthesis to prepare food.
+Chlorophyll refers to the primary pigment produced by the plants, which directs photosynthesis to prepare food.
 It functions by absorbing the light energy (sunlight) and storing the chemical energy (ATP and NADH) to perform cellular functions.
-Plants use chlorophyll pigment to convert the absorbed light energy and carbon dioxide into chemical energy in the form of organic food (carbohydrate).
+Plants use chlorophyll pigments to convert the absorbed light energy and carbon dioxide into chemical energy as organic food (carbohydrate).
 Its occurrence is ubiquitous in all photosynthetic organisms like higher plants, protists etc.

 - Central magnesium atom